Quercetin: Biosynthesis

 In plants, phenylalanine is converted to 4-coumaroyl-CoA in a series of steps known as the general phenylpropanoid pathway using phenylalanine ammonia-lyase, cinnamate-4-hydroxylase, and 4-coumaroyl-CoA-ligase.
 One molecule of 4-coumaroyl-CoA is added to three molecules of malonyl-CoA to form tetrahydroxychalcone using 7,2′-dihydroxy-4′-methoxyisoflavanol synthase.
 Tetrahydroxychalcone is then converted into naringenin using chalcone isomerase.

 Naringenin is converted into eriodictyol using flavanoid 3′-hydroxylase.
 Eriodictyol is then converted into dihydroquercetin with flavanone 3-hydroxylase, which is then converted into quercetin using flavonol synthase.

 Glycosides

-Quercetin is the aglycone form of a number of other flavonoid glycosides, such as rutin (also known as quercetin-3-O-rutinoside) and quercitrin, found in citrus fruit, buckwheat and onions.
+Quercetin is the aglycone form of a number of other flavonoid glycosides, such as rutin (also known as quercetin-3-O-rutinoside) and quercitrin, found in citrus fruit, buckwheat, and onions.
 Quercetin forms the glycosides quercitrin and rutin together with rhamnose and rutinose, respectively.
 Likewise guaijaverin is the 3-O-arabinoside, hyperoside is the 3-O-galactoside, isoquercitin is the 3-O-glucoside and spiraeoside is the 4′-O-glucoside.
 CTN-986 is a quercetin derivative found in cottonseeds and cottonseed oil.
 Miquelianin is the quercetin 3-O-β-D-glucuronopyranoside.

-A number of taxifolin (also known as dihydroquercetin) glycosides also exists.
+Several taxifolin (also known as dihydroquercetin) glycosides also exist.
 Isoquercetin is the 3-O-glucoside of quercetin.